 About the project

-This project will identify the breadth of activity by UK-based retail organisations in support of community wellbeing, with particular focus on tackling disadvantage and/or building resilience in disadvantaged communities.
-Identifying ‘promising’ initiatives, it will consider which activities are working for whom, under what circumstances, and why, developing proposals that will be tested through case studies and system-mapping with key stakeholders.
-Working with a retailer and members of the public, ‘grass-roots’ consultation will produce an understanding of what resources are available in the local area, what concerns, challenges and priorities people have, and what action they would like to happen as a result.
+This project focuses on the breadth of activity by UK-based retail organisations in support of community wellbeing, with particular focus on tackling disadvantage and/or building resilience in disadvantaged communities.
+Identifying ‘promising’ initiatives in supermarkets, it considers which activities are working for whom, under what circumstances, and why, developing proposals that are being tested through case studies and system-mapping with key stakeholders.
+Working with retailers, beneficiaries including local charities, local stakeholders and members of the public, ‘grass-roots’ consultation will produce an understanding of what resources are available in the local area, what concerns, challenges and priorities people have, and what action they would like to happen as a result.

 Impact and relevance